University of Derby has opted into the TEF and received a Gold award.

 Opportunities and experiences

-Ours is among the few degrees where you can also gain the Certificate in Knowledge of Policing (CKP).
-In addition, you’ll also become a Special Constable as part of your course, improving your employability and equipping you with essentials skills when you graduate.
+You’ll have the opportunity to become a Special Constable as part of your course, improving your employability and equipping you with essentials skills when you graduate.
 To become a Special Constable, you will have to pass the vetting, assessment centre, medical and fitness procedures relating to the police force to which you have applied.
 You must be a national of a country within the European Economic Area (EEA), or if a national of a country outside the EEA, have the right to reside in this country without restrictions and in good health and of good character.

 We will assist you throughout the application process but the police recruitment panel will make the final decision.